Zendaya wears spider dress to Spider-Man: No Way Home premiere - ExBulletin

 Zendaya wears spider dress to Spider-Man: No Way Home premiere

-Zendaya attended the world premiere of her new movie, Spider-Man: No Path Home, Monday night – and the actor certainly dressed appropriately.
+zendaya attended the world premiere of his new movie, Spider-Man: No Path Home, Monday night – and the actor certainly dressed appropriately.

 For the event, the 25-year-old actor wore a long beige and black dress tailored by Valentino and covered in glittering cobwebs.